This Is Us (Backstreet Boys album): Commercial performance

-This Is Us debuted and peaked at number nine on the US Billboard 200 the week of October 24, 2009 with 42,000 copies sold, making Backstreet Boys the first group to have its first seven charted albums in the top 10 of the chart since Sade.
-In its second week, Billboard reported that the sales dropped by 79.8% to 8,000 units and the album moved to number sixty four on the Billboard 200.
-It was present on the chart for five weeks.
-As of June 2011, the album has sold 98,000 copies in the United States according to Nielsen SoundScan.
+In the United States, This Is Us debuted and peaked at number nine on the Billboard 200 in the week of October 24, 2009, with first-week sales of 42,000 copies.
+The achievement made Backstreet Boys the first group since Sade to have their first seven charting albums reach the top ten of the chart.
+In its second week, sales fell by 79.8 percent to 8,000 units, causing the album to drop to number sixty-four on the Billboard 200.
+The album remained on the chart for a total of five weeks.
+As of June 2011, the album had sold 98,000 copies in the United States, according to Nielsen SoundScan.